Maurice Clarett

-Maurice Edward Clarett (born October 29, 1983) is a former American football running back who played for the Ohio State Buckeyes football team.
-He also played professionally for the Omaha Nighthawks of the United Football League.
-During his freshman year at Ohio State University in 2002, he helped lead the Buckeyes to a national championship.
-In a widely unexpected move, Clarett was drafted on the first day of the 2005 NFL Draft with the final pick of the 3rd round (#101 overall) by the Denver Broncos.
+Maurice Edward Clarett (born October 29, 1983) is an American former professional football player who was a running back for the Omaha Nighthawks of the United Football League (UFL).
+He played college football for the Ohio State Buckeyes.
+During his freshman year he helped lead the Buckeyes to a national championship.
+In a widely unexpected move Clarett was selected on the first day of the 2005 NFL draft with the final pick of the third round (#101 overall) by the Denver Broncos.
+Clarett unsuccessfully challenged the NFL's draft eligibility rules that required a player to be three years removed from high school.

-He is well known for unsuccessfully challenging the NFL's draft eligibility rules requiring a player to be three years removed from high school and for his tumultuous life outside of football, including his dismissal from Ohio State, several arrests, and imprisonment.
-In the years after his release from prison, Clarett became a public speaker talking candidly about his previous struggles and recovery.
+His tumultuous life outside football included his dismissal from Ohio State, several arrests, and imprisonment.
+In the years after his release from prison, Clarett became a public speaker, talking candidly about his previous struggles and recovery.
 Later, Clarett founded a behavioral health agency in Youngstown, Ohio.
-In recent years, Clarett has become an entrepreneur and was appointed to the Youngstown/Warren Regional Chamber of Commerce Board in February 2022.
+In recent years, Clarett was appointed to the Youngstown/Warren Regional Chamber of Commerce Board in February 2022.

 Football career

 High school

 After displaying his abilities as a freshman tailback on the Austintown-Fitch High School varsity team, Clarett transferred to Warren G. Harding High School and garnered national attention.
 When he graduated from Harding, national publications ranked him among the top 100 players nationally.
-He was a 2002 U.S. Army All-American.
+Clarett was a 2002 U.S. Army All-American.
 Clarett received an offer from Ohio State University and verbally committed to Ohio State over offers from Notre Dame, Fresno State, and the University of Miami.
 He formally committed to the Buckeyes in February 2002.
 Ohio State's coach, Jim Tressel, had previously been coach of Clarett's hometown Youngstown State Penguins.
 Later, Clarett received the USA Today Offensive High School Player of the Year and Parade All-American distinctions.

 College

-Clarett started at Ohio State for one season, rushing for 1,237 yards (then a school record for a freshman) and scoring 18 touchdowns, which helped the Buckeyes to a 14–0 record and the 2002 BCS National Championship.
+Clarett started at Ohio State for the 2002-2003 season, rushing for 1,237 yards (then a school record for a freshman) and scoring 18 touchdowns, which helped the Buckeyes to a 14–0 record and the 2002 BCS National Championship.
 He scored the winning touchdown against Miami with a five-yard run in the second overtime in the 2003 Fiesta Bowl.
-He also made a key defensive play in that game, stealing the ball on the Miami 28 from Hurricanes' safety Sean Taylor, who was returning an interception from the end zone of a pass thrown by Craig Krenzel.
+Clarett also made a key defensive play in that game, stealing the ball on the Miami 28 from Hurricanes' safety Sean Taylor, who was returning an interception from the end zone of a pass thrown by Craig Krenzel.
 After that play, Ohio State kicked a field goal, giving them a 10-point lead at the time.
 Clarett was the first freshman to be the leading rusher on a national championship team since Ahman Green of the University of Nebraska–Lincoln in 1995.